ZhangxinruBIT/MoME/README.md

 **Training**

 Before utilizing the MoME training, make sure you have acquired pretrained modality experts trained with nnUNet using corresponding modality images.
-Our pretrained modality experts are available at huggingface [Pretrained Experts](https://huggingface.co/ZhangxinruBIT/MoME/tree/main/Pretrained_Experts).
+Our pretrained modality experts are available at Hugging Face [Pretrained Experts](https://huggingface.co/ZhangxinruBIT/MoME/tree/main/Pretrained_Experts).

 You can adjust the path to align with the your own specialized modality nnUNets in [nnUNetTrainer.initialize(from line 214 to 245)](MoME_foundation/nnunetv2/training/nnUNetTrainer/nnUNetTrainer.py).
 Alternatively, you can utilize our well-trained experts and configure the path accordingly.